BrownieO/conlang-notes/Lexavelo/index.md

 ## Introduction
 The [Léxavelo](https://youtube.com/@Lexavelo-language-commitee) project is a closed community themed around an English-based cant.
 Its creator wishes to open the community around a complete auxlang.

-The creator, Classicuscool, is an Asian student and gamer who also tries to speak English and Spanish.
+The creator, Classicuscool, is an Asian student and gamer who tries to speak English and Spanish.

 ## Alphabet
 Lexavelo uses the Spanish alphabet, plus the rare letters Á and É.